muhammadajlal/Custom-Card-Game/README.md

-# Java Card Game
+# Card Game

-It is a two player card game implemented in Java.
-This file contains the guidelines to run this game and perform unit tests in an IDE as well as in Terminal environemnt.
+It is a two-player card game implemented in Java.
+This file contains the guidelines to run this game and perform unit tests in an IDE as well as in a Terminal environment.

 ## Overview

-This project devlelops a Java-based two player card game that simulates a custom card game play by computer.
+This project develops a Java-based two-player card game that simulates a custom card game played by the computer.
 The custom game logic, card handling, and user interactions are described in detail at the end of this file.

 ## Prerequisites